New Faculty Peer Mentoring Program

 Alan Mandell

-Alan Mandell is College Professor of Adult Learning and Mentoring at SUNY Empire State University and SUNY Distinguished Service Professor.
+Alan Mandell is Professor Emeritus at SUNY Empire State University and SUNY Distinguished Service Professor.
 For more than 40 years, he has served as mentor, administrator and faculty in the Social Sciences and created workshops and consulted on various aspects of adult learning.
 With Lee Herman he has written extensively about the role of the mentor, including the book, From Teaching to Mentoring: Principles and Practice, Dialogue and Life in Adult Education.
 With Elana Michelson, he has written about experiential learning, portfolio development and current issues in adult education (including the recently edited, “Adult Learning in the Age of Trump and Brexit”), and with Xenia Coulter, he regularly writes about and edits materials on learning and higher education (including the recently edited, “Adult Educators on Dewey’s Experience and Education").
 Recognition includes the Eugene Sullivan Award for Leadership, the SUNY Chancellor’s award for Excellence in Teaching, and for Professional Services, the ESU Foundation Award in Mentoring, and the Turben Chair in Adult Learning and Mentoring.
+In 2023, he received the Morris T. Keeton award from CAEL, The Council on Adult and Experiential Learning.

-Together, Clemans and Mandell regularly work together in creating and facilitating a wide range of activities focused on supporting colleagues in their multiple faculty roles.
+Together, Clemans and Mandell regularly have worked together in creating and facilitating a wide range of activities focused on supporting colleagues in their multiple faculty roles.

 Headshot of Rebecca Lawson